xzava/pynamite/README.md

 > README.md

-# PYNAMITE: Python Wrapper for the AWS boto3 dynamoDB library
+# PYNAMITE: Python dynamoDB library

 Pynamite is a dynamodb library is focusing on single table design, it keeps the basic boto3 interface, without the bloat.